Become a UU-UNO Envoy

 How Can I Become an Envoy or Youth Envoy?

-To become an Envoy first read about Envoy Responsibilities, speak with your congregational leadership/minister to get their support, and then contact our Envoy Coordinator by email, unenvoycoordinator [at] uua [dot] org or by phone at (617) 948-4366.
+To become an Envoy first read about Getting Started as well as Envoy Tasks, speak with your congregational leadership/minister to get their support, and then contact our Envoy Coordinator by email, unenvoycoordinator [at] uua [dot] org or by phone at (617) 948-4366.
 We will add you to the Envoy email list and send you an Envoy welcome packet.

 Check out the Envoy Resources page for many more resources for Envoys!
 There is a whole list of suggestions for action to take with your congregation and other guidelines and suggestions to help keep you on track.
 That page also includes brochures and flyers you can print and share.